Azasakhe/Netflix/How-install-the-addon.md

 ## Installing on Linux

 ## Installing on Raspberry PI with LibreELEC
+Download the repository zip file: [repository.castagnait-1.0.0.zip](https://github.com/castagnait/repository.castagnait/raw/master/repository.castagnait-1.0.0.zip)

+Copy this file to an USB flash drive or memory card, and connect it to the device

+Now open Kodi and in the browser addon, choose _Install from zip file_, navigate to the USB flash drive/memory card and install: repository.castagnait-1.0.0.zip

+Then choose _Install from repository_, select CastagnaIT repository and Netflix addon.

 ## Installing on Raspberry PI with OSMC
 After installing OSMC and completing the configuration of the first boot, you must connect from the computer with a terminal software that support SSH connection type.